5x in 5 years! How Reliance Industries stock has given terrific returns since 2017

-Shares of Reliance Industries Limited (RIL) are in focus as India’s largest private-sector enterprise is all set to report its results for the quarter ended December 31, 2022, on Friday evening.
+Shares of Mukesh Ambani-led Reliance Industries Limited (RIL), which have nearly 13% weightage in benchmark indices, are in focus as India’s largest private-sector enterprise is all set to report its results for the quarter ended December 31, 2022, on Friday evening.
+For the uninitiated, RIL stock was in a decade-long consolidation since the great financial crisis of 2007 but ever since 2017, the stock rose a staggering five times within a relatively shorter span of five years.

 Also read: RIL shares trading lower ahead of Q3 earnings; here’s what to expect